-Ryegrass: This type usually grows in 5-10 days
+- Ryegrass: Ryegrass seeds usually grow in 5-10 days

-How long the process takes can also be affected by the weather.
-Factors such as temperature, soil PH, water, sunlight and yard pests.
-Two of the most common factors that slow down growth are cooler than normal temperatures, and overwatering from heavy spring rains.
+The weather can affect how long it takes for grass to grow.
+Two of the most common factors that slow down grass growth are cooler than normal temperatures and overwatering from heavy spring rains.

 You can’t necessarily avoid cooler than normal temperatures or heavy rain, but it’s a good idea to look at the long-range forecast before planting.

 As mentioned previously, Northern Ohio cool-season grass grows best between 60 and 75 degrees Fahrenheit.
 Planting during these temperatures may give you better results.

 In addition to ideal weather, monitor your grass soil conditions.
 Soil pH can affect how long it takes for grass to grow.
 Cool-season grasses prefer a soil pH in the 6.0 to 7.2 range.

 To try to give your grass optimal watering conditions, water your soil a few days before adding grass seed.
 Saturate the ground to a depth of six to eight inches.
 After planting, water your grass seed one to two times per day, unless rainfall is keeping the soil moist.

 And don’t forget to monitor for yard pests.
 These critters can inhibit grass growth.
 Protect vulnerable grass seed from hungry pests or destructive bugs to help your grass grow faster.

 Help With Growing New Grass from Grass Seed

 If you are trying to improve how long it takes for grass seed to grow, keep in mind the factors listed above and do what you can to provide the best conditions.